 Also of note, at the time, Markle was worth a cool $7 million (let’s not forget she was a celebrity long before she met Harry), so it’s not like she broke the bank paying for those gowns.
 Girl’s got money.

 The same scenario echoes for Kate Middleton.
-It’s reported her family paid for her $200,000 wedding dress, which is now estimated to be worth over $400,000.
+It’s reported her family paid for her $200,000 wedding dress back in 2011, which is now estimated to be worth over $400,000.
 But just like her sister-in-law, the Duchess can also afford her penchant for expensive clothes once in awhile.
 Says Cosmo:

 It wasn’t until Kate and Meghan officially became royals that they gained access to the royal checkbook.

-According to Cosmo, nearly $5 million was split between Will, Kate, and Harry last year “to fund their public lives, which includes salaries, office costs, and other expenses, like clothes.”
+According to Cosmo, nearly $5 million was split between Will, Kate, and Harry in 2017 “to fund their public lives, which includes salaries, office costs, and other expenses, like clothes.”
 The amount went up to $6.5 million to accommodate Meghan once she became the Duchess of Sussex this past year.

 You’d think for as famous as they all are, fashion houses would be throwing free designer labels at The Royal Palace, right?